top of page

 Evening Sessions

-Guest Speakers from Buffalo, Calgary and Edmonton continue the spooky themes
+Guest Speakers from Calgary and Edmonton continue skeptical themes

-After a quick dinner (not included and your choice), we return for longer talks featuring a Zoom presentation by Kenny, Biddle, the chief investigator at the Committee for Skeptical Inquiry, Adrienne Hill from Calgary, and locals Kat McLeod and Rodney Scmaltz.
-There will be time for Q&A, and we anticipate the talks will conclude at 8:00 pm, allowing time for socializing.
+After a quick break to chat and grab a snack, we continue for longer talks featuring Scott Semenyna, an Assistant Professor at MacEwan University who uses evolutionary and cross-cultural frameworks to study sex and sexual orientation, and the many fascinating ways both influence human behaviour.
+Adrienne Hill from Calgary, and locals Kat McLeod and Rodney Scmaltz round out the evening.
+There will be time for Q&A, and we anticipate the talks will conclude at 7:30 pm, allowing time for socializing.

 Students